-44. According to a document titled "Three Years of Income and Expenses.pdf," which was submitted by DCF to the WASC Senior College and University Commission (the accreditor for many western-based EDMC schools purchased by DCF), DCF represented that conversion to non-profit status means "that there will be more resources available to students and faculty for scholarships through a fully staffed development office, costs savings, and tax benefits."
-See WSCUC Structural Change Site Visit Report for Argosy University Change of Ownership23-24 (Apr.
-12, 2017) ("WSCUC Report") (attached hereto as Exhibit 1).
+- 46. According to a document titled "Three Years of Income and Expenses.pdf," which was submitted by DCF to the WASC Senior College and University Commission (the accreditor for many western-based EDMC schools purchased by DCF), DCF represented that conversion to non-profit status meant "that there will be more resources available to students and faculty for scholarships through a fully staffed development office, costs savings, and tax benefits."
+See WSCUC, Structural Change Site Visit Report, Argosy University, Change of Ownership 23-24 (Apr.
+12, 2017) ("WSCUC Report") (attached hereto as Exhibit 1). - 47.
+DCF also told WASC that "these additional revenues-unavailable under the current for-profit structure-will greatly enhance outcomes for students, staff and faculty."
+Id. - 48.
+DCF completed the purchase of all IIA campuses on January 20, 2018.Overlap in Management, Control, and Operation of All Defendants - 49.
+There is significant overlap in the management, control, and operations of DCF, DCEH, and IIA.